imjvdn/macOS-Security-Toolkit/README.md

 - Validates script output against expected patterns
 - Generates a detailed test report

-For more information about testing, see the [Test Framework Documentation](tests/README.md).
+For more information about the testing process, see [tests/README.md](tests/README.md).

 ## 🔧 Advanced Usage